CuB3y0nd/assembly.rip/src/content/posts/cs-notes/CSAPP.md

   - Performed by parent on terminated child (using `wait` or `waitpid`)
   - Parent is given exit status information
   - Kernel then deletes zombie child process
-- What if parent doesn't reap?
+- What if parent doesn't reap ?
   - If any parent terminates without reaping a child, then the orphaned child will be reaped by `init` process (`pid == 1`)
   - So, only need explicit reaping in long-running processes (e.g., shells and servers)